joesdesk/scraping_studentsreviews/README.md

 ```

 This creates a the csv `comment_pages.csv` in the root directory containing the list of URLs for each institution.

+## via the Cloud: Amazon EC2
+Because of the number of pages to scrape, scraping the links may take several hours overnight if the internet connection is slow.
+The task can be performed much faster through the cloud.
+I used an Amazon EC2 instance to do this.
+Using the following procedure, it only takes a few

 ## Resources